-Merchants have different rules to follow whether they indicate the price on each item or on the item’s shelf.
+Merchants have different rules to follow whether they indicate the price on each item or in proximity of the goods (e.g., on the shelves).
 In the latter case, merchants must abide by the Price Accuracy Policy.

 The Price Accuracy Policy allows customers to be compensated in case of a pricing error at the register.
-If the price of the article you are buying is higher at the register than what was shown on the shelf, the merchant must:
+If the price of the article you are buying is higher at the register than what was advertised, the merchant must:

-• sell you the item at the shelf price, minus $10, if the item costs more than $10.
+• sell you the item at the advertised price, minus $15, if the item costs more than $15.

 The Price Accuracy Policy also does not apply, for example, to the following products: